 You’ll have to take some time to compare the different sonar features available on budget fish finders in general and see which fish finder works best for you.

 When it comes to popular name brands in the fish finder universe, Garmin Striker is well-known around the world.
 The Garmin line of fish finders is known for having some of the best and most accurate GPS on the market.

 You’ll even be able to find it in their fish finders under 200.
 If you’re looking for powerful waypoint abilities, the Striker 4 with the dual beam transducer is a reliable fish finder.

-Using a dual beam transducer you’ll be able to waypoint and place markers on your favorite fishing spots giving you an easy way to find them anytime you want to have a prosperous fishing trip.
+Using a dual beam transducer, you can waypoint and place markers on your favorite fishing spots giving you an easy way to find them anytime you want to have a prosperous fishing trip.

 As for Sonar, the Garmin Striker 4 uses CHIRP technology and a built-in flasher to give you the best and most detailed view of what's below or around your boat.

 You’ll notice greatly increased sonar capabilities and display screen resolution if comparing this budget fish finder to other fish finders at the same price point.

 In addition to using CHIRP sonar technology, the Striker uses DownVu down imaging sonar data to give you a high-resolution result even though the display is a mere 3.5 inches.